Best password manager | CNN Underscored

 A single data breach containing your account credentials could provide would-be bad actors with everything they’d need to gain access to your social media, email or, even worse, online bank accounts.

 The solution?
 Use a password manager.
-Instead of reusing passwords, or keeping a document that stores all of your account logins, a password manager will securely store your information, and even generate then auto-fill complex passwords on your behalf.
+Instead of reusing passwords or keeping a document that stores all of your account logins, a password manager will securely store your information and even generate then autofill complex passwords on your behalf.

 We’ve been testing some of the most well-known password managers, with solutions ranging from free and built into your phone to paid offerings that include file storage and secure messaging apps.
 And while the free options are tempting because they don’t cost anything, you’re better off investing in your personal security.
 After our thorough testing and analysis, one option clearly rose above the rest: